-Praised as “the first interactive TV show”, the show’s central gimmick was the use of a “magic window”, which was a large piece of clear clingy plastic that stuck to the television screen via static electricity.
+Praised as the first “interactive” TV show, the show’s central gimmick was the use of a “magic window”, a large piece of clear clingy acetate which stuck to the television screen via static electricity.

-A kit containing the magic window and various Winky Dink crayons could be purchased by sending 50 cents to Box 5, New York 19, New York – as host Jack Barry mentioned many times in each episode.
+A kit containing the magic window; various Winky Dink crayons, and an erasing cloth could be purchased by sending 50 cents to Box 5, New York 19, New York – as the host Jack Barry mentioned many times in each episode.

-At a climactic scene in every Winky Dink short, Winky (a large-headed boy with a shock of star-shaped blonde hair) would arrive upon a scene that contained a connect the dots picture.
+At a climactic scene in every Winky Dink short, Winky (a large-headed boy with a shock of star-shaped blonde hair voiced by Mae Questel) would arrive upon a scene that contained a connect-the-dots picture.

-Host Jack Barry would then prompt the children at home to complete the picture, and the finished result would help Winky Dink and his dog Woofer out of their predicaments.
+Jack Barry would then prompt the children at home to complete the picture, and the finished result would help Winky Dink and his dog Woofer (voiced by Dayton Allen) out of their predicaments.

 Creator Louis ‘Deke’ Heyward died of complications from pneumonia on 26 March 2002 in Los Angeles.
 He was 81.